Portishead Cruising Club, an Overview

 The Club is an independent, non-profit making venture run entirely by its members on a voluntary and unpaid basis, running an extensive program of cruising and racing.
 Races are held throughout the year and during the sailing season “Cruise in Company” trips are organised for most weekends, visiting various destinations in the Bristol Channel, often to participate in other clubs’ rallies and regattas.
 PCC hosts the annual Holms Race, the club’s flagship open racing event in the Bristol Channel, on behalf of the Bristol Channel Yachting Association which sees upwards of 60 boats compete over a course from Portishead to the Holms (off W-s-M) and back.
 There is also an extensive social itinerary, with club nights, parties and talks held throughout the year including the odd fun event such as the “River Cruise and Pontoon Party”, in aid of charity.

 Visitors are welcome to come along on any club night, wednesdays from 8.30pm to meet us.
 There is also a visitors mooring in the Pill.
 Please sign in the Guest book.
 Here you can benefit from a wealth of experience of sailing and boat ownership and browse our library of books on all matters nautical.
-PCC is a member of the Bristol Channel Yachting Association and is a recognised RYA Training Centre.
+PCC is a member of the Bristol Channel Yachting Association and is affiliated to the RYA

 Established in 1932, PCC was originally located in a building at Portishead Dock which was used as a base for cruises which mostly went “downalong” with the ebb tide.
 Temporary moorings were found at Crockerne Pill and Sea Mills during the Second World War (1939-1945).